watermarkchurch/tessa/README.md

 the AWS prefixed environment variables.
 See the Environment Variables section below.

+Warning: signed downloads will not work if the `region` config does not actually match the region of the bucket.

 Strategies can also be configured through the `TESSA_STRATEGIES` environment variable.
 See the Environment Variables section below.